Thato2531/IMAD5111_assignment2/README.md

 The app is designed to be lightweight, easy to use, and a great tool for both fun and educational purposes.
 It demonstrates key Android concepts like Activity navigation, Intents, View binding, and user input handling.

+# The purpose of the app
+:

+🧠 Encourages Active Learning:
+The app promotes memory recall and engagement by using interactive flashcards, making it easier for users to retain knowledge compared to passive reading.

+📱 Simple & Accessible Educational Tool:
+With an intuitive interface and mobile-friendly design, anyone — from students to casual learners — can quickly test their knowledge anytime, anywhere.

+💡 Demonstrates Core Android Development Skills:
+For developers, the app is a practical example of working with Kotlin, UI design, activity navigation, and data handling — all essential components of real-world Android apps